arm/remoteproc-runtime/docs/CONTAINER_RUNTIME.md

 ## Usage

-### 1. Determine the target MCU
+### 1. Determine the target processor name

-Runtime requires the target mcu passed via `remoteproc.mcu` annotation.
+Runtime requires the target processor name passed via `remoteproc.name` annotation.
 You can find the required value by interrogating `sysfs` **on a remoteproc enabled target**:

 ```sh
 # One of /sys/class/remoteproc/.../name, for example: